arshajii/ema/README.md

 - [CPT-seq](#cpt-seqtruseq-slr): `cpt`
 - [TruSeq Synthetic Long Reads (SLR)](#cpt-seqtruseq-slr): `tru`

+For preprocessing with subcommands `count` and `preproc`, only 10x Genomics and Haplotagging reads are enabled a the moment.

 #### Haplotagging

-The haplotagging method for generating long reads was presented in [Meier et al. 2021](https://doi.org/10.1073/pnas.2015005118).
+The haplotagging method for generating long reads was presented in [Meier et al. 2021 PNAS](https://doi.org/10.1073/pnas.2015005118).
 The platform uses a 16 bp barcode.
-The `ema` subcommands `count` and `preproc` for preprocessing is also enable for haplotagging reads.
+See the [Haplotagging note](#haplotagging-note) above for more information about using these reads.

 #### TELL-Seq